Towards a Multi-Embodied Grasping Agent: Experiments

 \subsection{Multi-Embodiment Grasping}

-Our evaluation protocol is similar to that of~\cite{freiberg2025diffusion}.
-For each gripper, we measure the grasp success rate across 10 held-out test scenes, executing 100 grasps sampled from our model in each scene.
-As a pre-processing step, we filter out any grasps that are in collision with the scene.
-However, grasps that result in gripper self-collisions are counted as failures, as such configurations would damage the physical hardware.
-Our optimized implementation can sample a full batch of 100 grasps for a dexterous gripper in under 10~seconds on a single consumer-grade GPU.
+For each gripper, we measure the grasp success rate and joint diversity across 10 held-out test scenes, executing 100 grasps sampled from our model in each scene.
+During pre-processing, we filter out any grasps that are in collision with the scene.
+Our optimized implementation can sample a full batch of 100 collision-free grasps for the dexterous grippers in under 10~seconds on a single consumer-grade GPU ($<$12GB~VRAM).

-For the single-embodiment benchmark, we train a dedicated model for each gripper type on a single H200 GPU for 500 scene-epochs.
+For the single-embodiment benchmark, we train a dedicated model for each gripper type on a single H200 GPU for up to 500 scene-epochs.
 We use a batch size of five scenes, from which we sample 128 grasps per batch.
 Note that since scenes can contain up to 1,500 valid grasps, each epoch consists of a different random subset.
-We employ several data augmentation techniques: randomizing the Farthest Point Sampling (FPS) initialization, applying random rotations around the z-axis, and weighting the loss to emphasize later time steps in the flow, which are critical for refining the final pose.
-As noted in~\cite{huorbitgrasp}, such rotational augmentations are beneficial even for equivariant models to mitigate the accumulation of minor numerical errors across layers.
+We employ several data augmentation techniques: randomizing the Farthest Point Sampling (FPS) initialization, applying random rotations around the z-axis, and over-sample later time steps in the flow, which are critical for refining the final pose.
+As noted in~\cite{huorbitgrasp}, rotational augmentations are beneficial even for equivariant models to mitigate the accumulation of minor numerical errors across layers.

-For the multi-embodiment task, we train a single, unified model using a total batch size of 10 scenes distributed across all five gripper types, training for the same number of epochs.
-To improve conditioning, we incorporate a technique from Lim et al~\cite{lim2024equigraspflow} by adding a sixth `dummy' gripper with zero DoFs.
-This dummy gripper serves as an unconditional class, which helps steer the flow generation process more effectively for the specific, conditioned gripper types.
-During training, a fraction of the data from all real grippers is repurposed for this dummy class by replacing the true gripper label and nullifying the joint information.
-The results, presented in Table~\ref{tab:multi_embodiment_success}, indicate a clear performance advantage for the generalist multi-embodiment model in four out of five gripper types.